Hunam6/minecraft-deno/wiki/UUID.md

 ---

 This function returns the UUID(s) of the inputted username(s).
-The `username` input is an username or an array of usernames.
+The `username` input is an username or an array of usernames smaller than 10.

 ```typescript
 UUID(username: string | string[])